210517-Enterprise/demos/extras/angular/README.md

     - `main.component.html` : HTML Template of the component
     - `main.component.css` :  the component's private extrenal styling sheet
     - `main.component.ts` :  where we define the module, its properties, lifehooks, etc.
-    - `main.comoponent.spec.ts` : unit testing file
+    - `main.component.spec.ts` : unit testing file

 You will also notice that a file called `src/app/app.module.ts` has been updated.
 This is called your **`AppModule`**, or your [*root module*](https://angular.io/guide/architecture-modules) - it serves as a "registry" of all of your app's components.
 This is the file that tells Angular how to construct your application.